Lloyd Wasserbach

-Lloyd George Wasserbach (January 30, 1921 – February 1, 1949) was a player in the All-America Football Conference for the Chicago Rockets in 1946 and 1947 as a tackle.
+Lloyd George Wasserbach (January 30, 1921 – February 1, 1949) was a player in the All-America Football Conference (AAFC) for the Chicago Rockets in 1946 and 1947 as a tackle.
 He played at the collegiate level at the University of Wisconsin–Madison.
-He was drafted in the 1943 NFL Draft by the Green Bay Packers, but was drafted into World War II before he had a chance to play for the team.
+He was selected by the Green Bay Packers in the 1943 NFL draft, but was drafted into World War II before he had a chance to play for the team.

 Biography

 Wasserbach was born Lloyd George Wasserbach on January 30, 1921, in Baileys Harbor, Wisconsin.
 He died on February 1, 1949, in a hotel fire in Ripon, Wisconsin.